Are you a busy mom looking for productive things to do so that you can make the most of your down time?

 #2.
 Research recipes and plan your meals for next week.

 Hopefully, you’re already planning out your meals for the week already.
 If not, there’s no time like the present to start!

 So when you have some down time, look up some recipes, save them to your designated Pinterest board and then I’d suggest jotting down your 7-day menu in a memo on your phone.

-Before you go shopping, be sure to check out my meal planning guide, and sign up to receive my free printables so that you can write out an organized grocery list after you’ve planned your meals.
+Before you go shopping, be sure to check out my meal planning guide, so that you can write out an organized grocery list after you’ve planned your meals.

 #3.
 Install the Be Frugal app.

-As I’ve mentioned in other posts, this app is competing with Ebates and at the moment seems to be a better value for getting cash back on online purchases.
+As I’ve mentioned in other posts, this app is competing with Ratuken (formerly Ebates) and at the moment seems to be a better value for getting cash back on online purchases.

 Then, when you’ve planned your meals for the week, you could even order some of your groceries online from Target, Sam’s Club or Amazon and even schedule grocery pick-up if it’s available in your area.

 If you shop online a lot like I do, this is an easy to way to save extra cash!
 Sign up for Be Frugal cash back program here.

-Related Post: 5 Easy Ways to Save $100 or more on Groceries This Month
+Related Post: How to Save Money on Groceries this Month

 #4.
-Set up Target or Amazon subscribe and save service.
+Set up Amazon subscribe and save service.

-I’ve started ordering all of my diapers, wipes, and a few basic household products through Amazon subscribe & save or Target’s subscription program.
+I’ve started ordering all of my diapers, wipes, and a few basic household products through Amazon subscribe & save recently.

 I personally like subscriptions for stuff I know I HAVE to have no matter what (like diapers and toilet paper), since I can save money without having to think about it.

-With both programs, you can cancel them at any time, so if you’re unsure you’ll need the items again, I would recommend setting a notification on your phone’s calendar to remind you to cancel the subscription before it ships again.
+Of course, you can cancel at any time.
+So if you’re unsure you’ll need the items again, I would recommend setting a notification on your phone’s calendar to remind you to cancel the subscription before it ships again.

 #5.
 Schedule other appointments.